microsoft/Project-Yellowstone-Documentation/business-central/sales/month-to-date.md

 ## Use Cases

-A CEO can view sales performance for the current month to make informed decisions.
-With the _Month-to-Date_ report, the CEO can easily monitor our sales revenue progress from the beginning of the month up until the present day.
-This report also highlights sales figures for the current month and previous months, allowing the CEO to identify trends and make strategic decisions.
+For the Leadership Team:

 **Target Audience**

 - CEO
 - CFO

+**Example Scenario**: As a CEO, you can use the _Month-to-Date_ report to view your organization's sales performance for the current month.
+This report provides you with an easy way to monitor your sales revenue progress from the beginning of the month up until the present day.
+By analyzing the sales figures for the current month and previous months, you can to identify trends and make strategic decisions for your organization.
+With this information at your fingertips, you can make data-driven decisions that will help you to optimize your sales strategy and drive revenue growth for your business.

 ---

 For the Management Team:

-A Sales Manager can analyse and compare the month-to-date sales amounts with those from previous years and the gross profit, providing a broader context for the current sales performance.
-This report also shows a breakdown of sales contributions from top customers, enabling the manager to identify which customers the team should focus on to improve their sales performance.
-With these insights, the manager can guide the team better and make decisions to improve their sales.

 **Target Audience**

 - Sales Manager
 - Business Development Manager

+**Example Scenario**: As a Sales Manager, you can use the _Month-to-Date_ report to analyze and compare your organization's sales performance with those from previous years.
+By examining the gross profit figures, you can provide a broader context for the current sales performance.
+The report also shows a breakdown of sales contributions from top customers, which enables you to identify which customers your team should focus on and maintain good relationship to improve their sales performance.
+With these insights, you can guide your team better and take actions to improve their sales.

 ## Key Performance Indicators (KPIs)